Updated 2 July 2017

-Depending mainly on latitude and season, solar input in Australia varies from 2.0 PSH down south in winter, to 7-8 PSH (in central and southern areas in summer).
-Northern Australia has less variation: from 5.5 PH in winter to 6.5 PSH in summer.
-Pic: courtesy of http://solargis.info
+Solar input in Australia varies from 2.0 PSH in winter, to 7-8 PSH (in summer).
+Northern Australia has less variation.
+It is from 5.5 PH in winter to 6.5 PSH in summer.
+Pic: courtesy solargis.info

 Solar input globally.
-As can be seen the potential in Africa, Australia and much of the USA is high.
-That it is lower than might be expected in parts of Asia is probably due to it being blocked by high atmospheric pollution.
-Pic: courtesy of http://solargis.info
+The potential in Africa, Australia and much of South Africa is high.
+It is lower than might be expected in parts of Asia due partially to atmospheric pollution.
+Pic: solargis.info

 What solar modules really produce

-As with many products, that claimed promotionally may not be achievable in typical use.
-Solar panels are no exception.
-The technical explanation (not essential to know) is this.
-Solar panels modules produce maximum power (volts times amps) at around 17.1 volts, but a 12 volt battery however requires 13.0-14.7 volts to fully charge.
-With a basic solar regulator, the voltage in that gap between the solar voltage and the charger’s needs is not accessible.
+That claimed by promotionally is not achievable in real use.
+Solar modules produce maximum power (volts times amps) at around 17-18 volts.
+A 12 volt battery, however, requires 13.0-14.7 volts to fully charge.
+With a basic solar regulator, that gap between solar voltage and charging needs is not accessible.

-So-called Multiple Power Point Tracking (MPPT) regulators ‘juggle’ the available energy (reducing the volts and increasing the amps to optimise watts).
-This recovers some part of the input otherwise not accessible.
-It is particularly effective where the battery is low in charge, and during the early and late hours of the day.
-The technology is often claimed to ‘increase’ energy by 25-30% – but it simply reduces some otherwise lost: typically 10%-15% a day.
-This is enough to justify its use but far less than the ‘up to 30%’ commonly claimed.
-The MPPT function is built into all grid-connect solar regulators, and also in the better stand-alone solar system regulators
+So-called Multiple Power Point Tracking (MPPT) regulators assist recovering some of that input.
+It is mainly effective when the battery charge is low, also during early and late in the day.
+Most vendors claim ‘increases’ energy of ‘up to 30%’.
+In practice it reduces that otherwise lost by typically 10%-12.5% a day.
+This can justify its use.
+It is, however, far less than commonly claimed.
+MPPT is built into all grid-connect solar regulators, and also in up-market stand-alone solar system regulators

-If used with a cut-price solar regulator, most polychromatic and monochromatic solar modules (and that’s about 99% of them) produce about 70% of that seemingly claimed.
+If used with a cut-price solar regulator, most polychromatic and monochromatic solar modules produce about 70% of that seemingly claimed.
 If used with a Multiple Power Point Tracking (MPPT) solar regulator they produce 80-85% of that seemingly claimed.

-Knowing solar input available for homes involves multiplying the area’s daily PSH by 70% of what you thought your solar panels produced (i.e. that claimed promotionally).
+Knowing solar input available for homes involves multiplying the area’s daily PSH by 70% of what you thought your solar modules produced (i.e. that claimed promotionally).
 Or with an MPPT unit, by 80-85%.

-Solar modules lose power as they heat up (about 4% for every 10 degrees C).
-This is not an issue in temperate climates, but can be in the tropics.
+Solar modules lose power as they heat up (about 4% for every 100 C).
+This is not an issue in temperate climates, but it can be in the tropics.
 This should be taken into account when scaling the system.

 Further, many people wrongly assume that solar input in tropical areas is higher year around.
 In reality that’s only so in winter.
-There can also be issues with solar-run fridges in the tropics as it stays hot at night as well as all day.
-Fridge energy usage may be 40% greater.
+There can also be issues with solar-run fridges in the tropics.
+There, it stays hot at night as well as all day.
+Fridge energy usage may thus be 40% greater.

 Optimising solar output

-Exact angling is not needed.
+Exact angling is not necessary.
 The sun’s irradiation is far from a ‘shaft’ of light.
-It is often so diffused that variations of plus/minus 10 degrees in north/south facing, or tilt, cause less than 5% daily difference.
-Over a whole year, the solar input for Adelaide with modules at the optimum fixed tilt there (30 degrees) results in an average gain of about 8% compared with horizontal mounting.
+It is often diffused.
+Variations of plus/minus 100 in north/south facing/tilt, cause less than 5% daily difference.
+Over 12 months, solar input for Adelaide with modules at the tilt optimum (30 degrees) results in an average gain of about 8% compared with horizontally.

-All solar modules have a designed maximum power output that, no matter how much sun, they cannot exceed.
-They may heat up and actually lose power – typically by 4-5% for each 10 degrees C increase.
+All solar modules have a designed maximum power output.
+No matter how much sun, they cannot exceed that.
+They lose power when hot, – typically by 4-5% for each 100 C increase.
 The now less commonly used amorphous solar modules are not heat affected.
 All others lose some power when they become hot.

 My books sell globally.
-They are sent by airmail.
+Overseas orders are sent by airmail.

 This article is copyright Successful Solar Books, PO Box 356, Church Point, NSW 2105, Australia.